Terms and Privacy •

 The spam technologies will analyze information about where is from your email by scrutinizing IP address and domain.
 Also, we advise you to not change often your IP address source otherwise the ESP will be alert and check on you.
 Finally don’t change your email address regularly in order not confuse your recipients that may mark you as spam.

 Choose a good ESP

-Here in Taximail we have gained a good reputation by letting our customers sending only valuable and relevant content to get high scores on their IP addresses.
+Here in Taximail, we have gained a good reputation by letting our customers sending only valuable and relevant content to get high scores on their IP addresses.
 You can take advantage of the spam diagnosis to be 100% sure that your email deliverability is checked before sending your email campaign out.

 You can be guaranteed from an ISP that you are not a spammer by getting an accreditation of sender.
-Some companies certify you as trusted sender.
+Some companies certify you as a trusted sender.
 This certificate may guarantee you to reach plenty of inboxes however this is not a free service but your you conversions could be positively impacted.

 Check out if you’re blacklisted

 Your email deliverability can be affected if your IP address has a bad reputation.
 So you’ll be more likely to land in the spam folder.